Analysis: Projecting the Mariners’ 30-man roster ahead of 2020 MLB opening day

 - Evan White

 Notes: Vogelbach isn’t expected to play much first base this season, which is a good thing for everyone involved.
 But it will be interesting to see if the Mariners use him as the designated hitter against left-handed starting pitchers.
 He has just two hits and five walks with five strikeouts in 24 plate appearances in summer camp, which the coaching staff and front office have noticed.
 Servais said he would put both catchers in the lineup on occasion, using Nola or Murphy as the DH.
 That could mean reduced at-bats for Vogelbach.
-Gordon will probably play second base once a week, along with shortstop and left field.
-While that isn’t what he prefers, this may be the best move for his career, possibly increasing his value for a trade this season or free agency next offseason.
+Gordon probably will play second base once a week, along with shortstop and left field.
+While that isn’t what he prefers, this might be the best move for his career, possibly increasing his value for a trade this season or free agency next offseason.
 Crawford and Long have looked inconsistent in the field at times during summer camp.
 Infield coach Perry Hill’s absence is glaring.

 Outfielders/Utility (5)